Penkace/MGTModel/README.md

 * `new_companies` is the index of the newly added node at each time.
 The shape is [(Time_num - 1) x new_add_node_length].
 * `labels` is the label of the newly added node at each time.
 The shape is [(Time_num - 1 ) x new_add_node_length].
 * `nodetypes` is the set of node types corresponding to all nodes.

-We provide samples of our data in the `./Data` folder.

 **Node Representation Learning**